 Fax: +49 7851 99148-11

 You can also contact our data protection representatives at: firstname.lastname@example.org.

-The Centre for Consumer Protection in Europe (ZEV) processes your data in accordance with the General Data Protection Regulation (GDPR), Germany’s new Federal Data Protection Act (BDSG) and the Telemedia Act taking into account the principles of legitimacy, purpose limitation and data minimisation (Article 5(1) GDPR).
+The Centre for Consumer Protection in Europe (ZEV) processes your data in accordance with the General Data Protection Regulation (GDPR), Germany’s new Federal Data Protection Act (BDSG) and the Telemedia Act considering the principles of legitimacy, purpose limitation and data minimization (Article 5(1) GDPR).

-- information in relation to the case and attached documents
+- Information relating (to) the case and attached documents.

-This information can only be processed, if authorised by law or if the person concerned has given his consent (Article 4(1) GDPR).
+This information can only be processed, if authorized by law or if the person concerned has given his consent (Article 4(1) GDPR).

 This data can only be processed with your explicit consent (Article 9 GDPR).